 (a) A licensee shall keep a complete and accurate record of all cigarettes

 manufactured, purchased, or acquired.
-The records, except in the case
+The records, except in the

-demand by the department.
+for inspection upon demand by the department.

 (b) A licensee may not issue or accept a written statement that falsely indicates the name of the customer, the type of merchandise, the price, the discounts, or the terms of sale.